Crime Prevention Information

 - “Street Smarts” workshops for all residents.

-- Students can register expensive property with serial numbers such as computers, bikes, and cameras with the Department of Public Safety.
+- Students can register expensive property with serial numbers such as computers, bikes, and cameras with the Office of Public Safety.
 This information will be maintained in a database that can be entered into the National Crime Information Center if the item is stolen.

 - The On-Campus Student Safety Escort Service is in place during the evening from 6:30 p.m. to 2:00 a.m.
 The students are on foot and wear blue or orange security vests.
 In order to assist and report any incidents, all student escort supervisors have radio contact with the security office.
 Student escorts will be available in the library, Harkins Hall, and Slavin Center.
 Students can call x2391 for assistance.